LinkedIn Analytics: Top 5 Metrics to Track

 Examples of company updates would include how-to articles, company achievements, advice, and other content that provides value to your target audience.

-Make sure you have a well-defined strategy before posting updates.
+Make sure you have a well-defined LinkedIn strategy before posting updates.
 There should be a purpose and direction.

 LinkedIn Followers: